Kairotic/coding-with-knots/quipu.md

 pendants that have subsidiaries (side branches).
 In various dimensions rhythmic patterns appear, which partly coincide and partly remain independent.
 Also, in some moments, we can hear sudden changes of the overall pattern, indicating a transition into a different logic.

-You can see how the multidimensional display is a relatively straightforward extension of the single dimension one.
+You can see how the multidimensional display is a relatively straightforward extension of the one-dimensional one.

 ```
 (